James Daly (activist): The "Canon Bourke" controversy

 The immediate trigger for the 20 April 1879 Irishtown mass meeting is disputed.
-According to one commonly quoted theory, in January 1879 local Irishtown tenant farmers asked Daly to take up their cause against a landowner variously referred to as 'Canon Ulick Burke' or Bourke, or 'Canon Burke' or 'Father Burke', who had inherited a property with 22 tenants, all in arrears, had increased rents and had taken legal steps to evict them.
-Burke is then said to have backed down after the mass meeting and decreased rents.
+According to one commonly cited theory, local Irishtown tenant farmers approached Daly in January 1879 seeking support against a landowner variously referred to as "Canon Ulick Burke", "Bourke", "Canon Burke", or "Father Burke".
+This landowner had reportedly inherited a property with 22 tenants, all in arrears, had increased rents, and had taken legal steps toward eviction.
+He is said to have backed down after the mass meeting and reduced rents.

-The historian T. W. Moody disputes this theory, claiming that this view is based on Michael Davitt's faulty recollection before the 1889 Times-Parnell Commission and his 1904 The Fall of Feudalism in Ireland, repeated by Sheehy-Skeffington in 1908; and that no contemporary accounts of the events mention a Canon Bourke as an issue.
-Moody claims that, in fact, Geoffrey James Bourke, the canon of Tuam Cathedral had nothing to do with the 'Bourke Estate', and that the tenants' dispute, if indeed there was one, would have been with the absentee landlord, his nephew Joseph Bourke; that Daly himself denounced the whole story and Davitt for his 'crass ignorance' of Mayo affairs and in fact the rents on the Bourke estate had been fixed in 1855 for 31 years and hence there could not have been any rack-renting; that Canon Bourke in fact supported the land movement and was on the platform and seconded John Dillon's resolution at the July 1879 Claremorris meeting; and remained to his death a much respected parish priest.
+The historian T. W. Moody disputes this account, arguing that it rests on Michael Davitt's faulty recollection before the 1889 Times-Parnell Commission and in his 1904 work The Fall of Feudalism in Ireland, later repeated by Sheehy-Skeffington in 1908.
+Moody points out that no contemporary account of the events mentions a Canon Bourke as an issue at all.
+He argues that Geoffrey James Bourke, canon of Tuam Cathedral, had nothing to do with the "Bourke Estate", and that any dispute would in fact have concerned the absentee landlord, his nephew Joseph Bourke.
+Moody further notes that Daly himself rejected the story outright, criticising Davitt's unfamiliarity with Mayo affairs, and that the Bourke estate's rents had in any case been fixed in 1855 for a period of thirty-one years, meaning there could have been no rack-renting.
+Canon Bourke, Moody adds, in fact supported the land movement, sat on the platform, and seconded John Dillon's resolution at the July 1879 Claremorris meeting, remaining a respected parish priest until his death.

-Moody presents Canon (alternatively he calls him Fr) Ulick Joseph Bourke, president of St Jarlath's College, Tuam, as a separate person who in fact was "far from unsympathetic to the fenians" and served on the committee of the Irish National Land League from its formation in October 1879.
-John Cunningham refers to 'Professor Ulick Bourke' as 'President of St Jarlath's', and quotes the fenian activist Mark Ryan's description of how Professor Bourke actively supported the 1868 election campaign of George Moore, a 'fenian sympathiser' and tenant right supporter.
+Moody identifies Canon (or, as he sometimes styles him, Fr) Ulick Joseph Bourke, president of St Jarlath's College, Tuam, as a distinct individual who was in fact sympathetic to the fenian cause and served on the committee of the Irish National Land League from its formation in October 1879.
+John Cunningham likewise refers to "Professor Ulick Bourke" as president of St Jarlath's, citing the fenian activist Mark Ryan's account of Bourke's active support for the 1868 election campaign of George Moore, a fenian sympathiser and supporter of tenant right.